evnchw/evnchw.github.io/_quant/20240817_cardaliguet_and_lehalle_2017.md

 The format I follow is:

 - Motivation
-- Model specification
+- Model
-- Model findings
+- Findings
-  - Solutions (analytical, numerical)
+  - Model solutions (analytical, numerical)
   - Other findings

 ## Motivation